akhodakivskiy/VimFx/documentation/api.md

 vimfx.set('mode.normal.follow', vimfx.getDefault('mode.normal.follow') + '  ee')
 ```

-When extending a pref (as in the second example above), be sure to use
+When extending an option (as in the second example above), be sure to use
 `vimfx.getDefault` rather than `vimfx.get`.
 Otherwise you get a multiplying
 effect.
-In the above example, after starting Firefox a few times the pref would
+In the above example, after starting Firefox a few times the option
-be `f  e  e  e  e`.
-Also, if you find that example very verbose: Remember that
+would be `f  e  e  e  e`.
+Also, if you find that example very verbose: Remember
-you’re using a programming language!
-Write a small helper function that suits
+that you’re using a programming language!
+Write a small helper function that
-your needs.
+suits your needs.

 Note: If you produce conflicting keyboard shortcuts, the order of your code does
 not matter.
-The command that comes first in VimFx’s settings page in the Add-ons
+The command that comes first in VimFx’s options page in the Add-ons
 Manager (and in the Keyboard Shortcuts help dialog) gets the shortcut; the other
 one(s) do(es) not.
 See the notes about order in [mode object], [category object]
 and [command object] for more information about order.